Winter Dental Hygiene Seminar

-Dental hygienists and their team members who are seeking to enhance their knowledge and skill in assessing and predicting carious activity in their patients and are interested in adopting evidence-based management approaches.
+Dental hygienists and their team members who are seeking to enhance their knowledge and skill in assessing and predicting carious activity in their patients and who are interested in adopting evidence-based management approaches.

 Illustrated lectures and discussion

 John J. Maggio, D.D.S., Clinical Assistant Professor, State University of New York (SUNY) at Buffalo School of Dental Medicine.
 Dr. Maggio directs Cariology and Direct Restorations courses and also teaches in the undergraduate dental clinic at SUNY.
 He serves as a reviewer for the Journal of the American Dental Association and delivers interactive, evidence based continuing education courses in restorative dentistry and caries management.
 Dr. Maggio is a 1989 graduate of SUNY at Buffalo School of Dental Medicine.
 He maintains a private general dental practice in Tonawanda, New York.

 Here’s what hygienists at Dr. Maggio’s previous programs had to say: